MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/7-exercise-visualize-data.md

 :::image type="content" source="../media/07-Default-workbook.png" alt-text="Screenshot of the Azure Activity page, with the previous elements called out." border="true":::

 9. Scroll down to the **Caller activities** table, which displays the activities run by your users or security principals.
 Sort the table data in each column by selecting the arrows in the column header.
 10. Scroll up to the header bar in the **Azure Activity-** *sentinelname* page.
-Select the **Edit** option to switch the workbook in the editing mode.
+Select the **Edit** option to switch the workbook to the editing mode.
 Observe the various **Edit** options that display on the page.
 11. Select the first **Edit** option.
-That will bring editing pane for one of the steps in the workbook.
+That will display the editing pane for one of the steps in the workbook.
 You can further customize the presentation of the elements by adjusting the style and reordering them in different order.
 12. You can add additional parameters with different types such as text, drop-down, multi-values, or similar.
 13. Select **Add parameter**.
 14. In the **New Parameter** page, enter the following values: